-Fitness tests are a way of measuring where your fitness currently lies.
-They can provide you with information about how you are progressing, what areas of fitness you need to focus on in training, and what intensity to train at to get the results you want.
+Fitness assessments are a way of measuring where your fitness currently lies.
+They can provide you with information about how you are progressing, what areas you need to focus on in training, and what intensity to train at to get the results you want.

 Carrying Out A Test Can Help You:

 The most accurate and detailed fitness tests are carried out in a physiology or sports science laboratory.
 The advantage of these sorts of tests is that actual physiological measures are taken such as:

 The downsides are that they can be relatively expensive, and that the quality of this sort of service can vary quite widely.
 You will probably be able to access lab-based testing from a university that has a sports science department.